zdenek-biberle/home-assistant/README.md

  * Record node position (as device tracker)
  * Device triggers & actions for automations
  * Various other service actions (e.g. request metrics, trace route)
+ * Bundled meshtastic web client for manual interaction with gateway

 For more details, see check the [documentation](#documentation).